 Weight loss works best in controlling blood sugar levels, cholesterol, triglycerides, and blood pressure.
 Obese individuals can see improvements in these factors after losing as little as 5% of their weight.

-At Yunique Medical, we use extensive blood work, medical history, and science-backed principles to build a tailored algorithm for weight loss prescriptions.
+At YM, we use extensive blood work, medical history, and science-backed principles to build a tailored algorithm for weight loss prescriptions.
 Check out our 90-Day Medical Weight Loss Program here!

 Exercise is essential for losing weight or maintaining a healthy weight.
 It also helps with regulating blood sugar levels and limits inactivity.
 Consider: